SCB LEGAL

 Address for Service Official address where documents can be sent to and received.
 This might be a postal address or your lawyer’s address.

-Adjournment When a court date is postponed or delayed to a later date.
+Adjournment When a Court date is postponed or delayed to a later date.

 Adjustment/s Relates to financial separation and consideration of financial and non financial contributions of both parties to the relationship.
 Adjustments are made after taking into consideration what the law says is reasonable (often referred to as ‘just and equitable’).
 This includes any ‘future needs’ adjustments based on the circumstances of you, your former partner and/or children.
 See the definition of Future needs here.